 There's no denying that this was an impressive stunt, but as Browning's flight required a tech team of 20 people plus the co-operation of both the Royal National Lifeboat Institution and coastguard, and the little likelihood of much correspondence limited between Hurst Castle and Fort Albert, this was a spectacular one-off, not a regular postal service.

 No-one could have predicted when Browning jetted across the Solent that just a year later in 2020 Britain would be in the grip of the Coronavirus pandemic.
 Soon after the disease reached Britain lockdown measures were introduced to reduce the risk of spreading the virus.
 The number of active ferry routes across the Solent were slashed from six to two, with only reduced car ferry crossings between Southampton and East Cowes and Portsmouth and Fishbourne sailing during the week, with hovercraft only operating at weekends.
 This led to a pilot scheme in which an unpiloted UAV (Unmanned Aerial Vehicle) drone designed at the University of Southampton to carry humanitarian aid.
-The drone is designed to be robust and easy to repair, with two engines but able to fly on one or glide if both engines fail and also float if it makes a wet landing.
-It travels at speeds up to 100mph, burning 12 litres of fuel an hour, a fifth of that of a typical manned light aircraft.
-It can carry up to 100kg of medical supplies up to 620 miles but at present is flying five miles flying from Lee-on-Solent airport in Hampshire to a field at Newnhamfarm outside Binstead.
-This flight took a mere ten minutes rather than the half-hour crossing between Portsmouth to Fishbourne, though the field the drone lands in is six miles from St Mary's Hospital.
+The drone was designed to be robust and easy to repair, with two engines but able to fly on one or glide if both engines fail and also float if it makes a wet landing.
+It can travel at speeds up to 100mph, burning 12 litres of fuel an hour, a fifth of that of a typical manned light aircraft.
+It can carry up to 100kg of medical supplies up to 620 miles so easily able to fly the five miles from Lee-on-Solent airport in Hampshire to its destination, a field at Newnhamfarm outside Binstead.
+This flight takes a mere ten minutes rather than the half-hour crossing between Portsmouth to Fishbourne, though the field the drone lands in is six miles from St Mary's Hospital.

 Wrapping Up and Enveloping All We Have Learnt